Tool Debt: How to Get Out and Stay Out

 Step 3: Attack the Smallest Balance First

-The debt snowball method (popularized by Dave Ramsey) works for tool debt: pay minimums on everything except the smallest balance.
-Throw everything extra at that one until it's gone.
+Dave Ramsey's debt snowball method from The Total Money Makeover works perfectly for tool debt: pay minimums on everything except the smallest balance.
+Throw everything extra at that one until it is gone.
 Then roll that payment into the next one.
-The psychological win of paying off an account keeps you going.
+The psychological win of closing out an account keeps you motivated to attack the next one.
+Some financial people say to pay the highest interest rate first — and mathematically they are right.
+But Ramsey's point is that personal finance is more about behavior than math.
+Pick whichever method keeps you going.

 Step 4: Buy Smart Going Forward

 - Wait 48 hours.
 Before buying any tool over $50, wait two days.
-If you still need it, buy it.
-The impulse buys are what kill you.
+If you still need it after 48 hours, buy it.
+Most impulse buys do not survive the waiting period.

 - Buy used.
 Facebook Marketplace, pawn shops, retired techs selling off their boxes.
-You can build a quality set for cents on the dollar.
+Quality used tools at 30-50 cents on the dollar are everywhere if you look.

 - Pay cash.
-If you can't pay for it outright, you can't afford it right now.
+If you cannot pay for it outright, you cannot afford it right now.
 The "easy payments" are what got you into debt in the first place.

 Related Articles